Noah-2012/SimpleGUI-Lua-Engine/README.md

 ````lua
 local windows = {}
 ````
-This is the list of windows for your environment and is also used in Python.
+This is the list of windows for your environment and is also used in the Engine.

 ## SimpleGUI Windows
 Creating windows is not difficult, the hardest thing is being able to arrange all the elements in them nicely.